OCR-D/ocrd-website/site/en/workflows.md

 ### Step 1: Binarization
 First, all the images should be binarized.
 Many of the following processors require binarized images.
-Note that some segmentation algorithms seem to produce better results using the original image.
+Some implementations (for deskewing, segmentation or recognition) may produce better results using the original image.
+But these can always retrieve the raw image instead of the binarized version automatically.

 In this processing step, a scanned colored /gray scale document image is taken as input and a black and white binarized image is produced.
 This step should separate the background from the foreground.